Emmanuel-K0ech/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 5-more_numbers.c: print 0 to 14
-6-print_line.c: prints an underscore a number of specified times 7-print_diagonal.c: print diagonal line on the screen a number of times sspecified by argument
+6-print_line.c: prints an underscore a number of specified times 7-print_diagonal.c: print diagonal line on the screen a number of times sspecified by argument 8-print_square.c: prints a square of n by n measurements where n = size specified by input